 Julia W. Mann

 It is Julia’s investment in the relationship that keeps clients returning when disputes arise.
-Her practice encompasses contractual disputes, professional liability claims, actions to protect company’s proprietary information, and business torts such as fraud, negligent misrepresentation, breach of fiduciary duty and tortious interference.
-Representing clients on both sides of the docket, Julia has appeared in matters in forty counties across the States of Texas and Oklahoma.
+Her practice encompasses contractual disputes, professional liability claims, actions to protect companies’ proprietary information, and business torts such as fraud, negligent misrepresentation, breach of fiduciary duty, and tortious interference.
+Representing clients on both sides of the docket, Julia has appeared in matters in 40 counties across the states of Texas and Oklahoma.

 A significant portion of Julia’s practice focuses on the oil and gas industry.
-Such experience includes representation of mineral interest owners in suits for lease termination, recovery of royalties and establishment of title.
-Julia has represented oil and gas operators in disputes involving joint business partners, service providers and working interest owners.
-Julia’s experience includes cases unique to South Texas such as defending an independent petroleum engineering company in litigation regarding ownership of a mineral estate involving a land grant made by the Government of Spain in 1767.
+Such experience includes representation of mineral interest owners in suits for lease termination, recovery of royalties, and establishment of title.
+Julia has represented oil and gas operators in disputes involving joint business partners, service providers, and working interest owners.
+Her experience includes cases unique to South Texas, such as defending an independent petroleum engineering company in litigation regarding ownership of a mineral estate involving a land grant made by the Government of Spain in 1767.
 As the value of mineral interest holdings have continued to rise and begin their transition to the next generation, Julia has developed particular experience in the area of fiduciary litigation.
-Julia handles claims by and against trustees, estate administrators, beneficiaries, and closely-held family businesses, in all areas related to trusts, estates, and probate matters.
+She handles claims by and against trustees, estate administrators, beneficiaries, and closely-held family businesses in all areas related to trusts, estates, and probate matters.

 B.A., University of Texas at Austin

 J.D., magna cum laude, St. Mary’s University School of Law

 United States Court of Appeals for the Fifth Circuit